Birth of a Family: Reception

 Reception of the documentary has been positive.
 It has featured in many festivals including the 2017 Talking Stick Festival, Edmonton International Film Festival, and the Toronto International Film Festival.

 Patrick Mullen of Point of View reviews the film as "relevatory" and "a family reunion doc like you've never seen."
 Gateway Online calls this film a "triumph," writing in their review, "Birth of a Family reminds viewers of a painful past that many First Nations peoples had and continue to trudge through."
 Canada's documentary films festival described the film as a "raw emotion, a heart-wrenching combination of pain and joy, shown by the siblings throughout the film is as moving as anything I have seen on film.
 Their willingness to lay bare their experiences and feelings is inspiring, and while their story is devastating to watch it acts as a reminder of the resilience of the First Nations people who, against all odds and despite every effort to destroy them, continue to persevere."

 Awards

+Followup

+In 2024 Hubbard began production on a scripted narrative fiction version of the film, also with the working title Birth of a Family.
+Later renamed Meadowlarks, the film premiered at the 2025 Toronto International Film Festival.